hanyangl5/horizon/README.md

 # Horizon

-horizon is a real time renderer.
+horizon is a real time render framework.

 ---